ZSS57/Flixster2/README.md

 # Codepath-Flixster
-# Project 2 - *Flixster*
+# Project 3 - *Flixster*

 Submitted by: **Sha Zhao**

-**Flixster** is a movie browsing app that can show the popularity, votes, vote average and summary.
+**Flixster** is a movie browsing app that can show the movie that are playing currently, and can see the posters.

-Time spent: **6** hours spent in total
+Time spent: **10** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [X] Users are able to see a customized app icon and launch screen
-- [X] Your app should work for any screen size and orientation using AutoLayout constraints
-  - [X] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
+- [X] Implement network call and table view to display a list of movies currently playing (title, description, image)
+- [X] App has a collection view with the same list of movies
-- [X] Displays at least 5 different movies in a table view
+- [X] Uses a tab bar controller to switch between collection view and table view screens
-- [X] Can tap into detail view of movie with a full description, backdrop image, and title

 The following **optional** features are implemented:

-- [X] Unique UI changes, such as background, font/color changes, etc.
+- [ ] Make an additional network call to another end-point.
-- [ ] User implements a collection view
+- [ ] Allow users to scroll when context items are off-screen (table view implemention)

-- [ ] User implemenets tab bar controller with at least two screens
+The following **additional** features are implemented:

+- [ ] List anything else that you can get done to improve the app functionality!

 ## Video Walkthrough